pavbox/university_amm_web/docs/HOW_TO_CONTRIBUTE.md

 ### EXTRA LINT RULES

-We are using [airbnb react/javascript](https://github.com/airbnb/javascript/tree/master/react) codestyles
+We are using [airbnb react/javascript](https://github.com/airbnb/javascript/tree/master/react) code style.

+### LINTER CONFIGURATION GUIDE

+We will use [es-linter](https://eslint.org) as manual linter of the project.

+Some rules:
+1. linters and presets have separate files in the root (frontend) directory.
+2. avoid mess configurations in package.json, webpack config and other.
+3. [future] lock dependencies on stable versions of plugins.

 ### SOFTWARE STACK